 Also, plan email marketing campaigns and social media shoutouts around new product launches, updates, and special promotions like Black Friday and Cyber Monday deals.

 Creating a product development plan

 Just like any other online business, you, too, need a roadmap for launching new products and updates to the current ones.

 From time to time, also think of launching customization offers.
-Choose customizations that you can do at scale and offer it to your tribe at a small fee.
+Choose customizations that you can do at scale and offer it to your tribe for a small fee.

 Selling digital products: A few more logistics

 Here are a few more things to keep in mind when selling digital products: